Diversity in Sports

 - Regular group sessions: Regular one hour sessions will take place throughout the programme featuring presentations and discussions with guest speakers and industry experts on a variety of different topics, designed to offer the cohort with a far-reaching perspective and knowledge of the sports industry.
 The programme will also build towards specific activities, such as responding to an RFP as a group and industry networking.

-The application window is open for six weeks via an online form.
+The application window is open for four weeks via an online form.
 The simple application provides applicants with an opportunity to explain a little about themselves, including their relevant experience and skills to date, as well as their aspirations, interests and challenges they may have faced so far.
 Applicants can also submit a video of themselves answering the same questions, should this be a preference to a written application.